Sons of the American Revolution

 Each State Chapter selects a winner by February 1st of each year.
-The brochure entries are judged at the February State Convention.
+The brochure entries are judged prior to the February State Convention and the winning student and family are invited to attend the Youth Awards Luncheon.
 The first place brochure selected during the State Convention is then sent to the SAR National Congress for judging.
 Please contact this Society Chairman for additional details, including prize amounts awarded at State and National levels.

-The topic/theme for the Poster and the Brochure Contests is set by the NSSAR Americanism Committee annually at the Spring Leadership Meeting.
+The topic/theme for the Poster and the Brochure Contests is set by the NSSAR Americanism Committee.
 To better align this contest with the government curricula taught in middle schools across the nation the theme of the brochure is now focused on the founding documents of the American government to include the Articles of Confederation, the Declaration of Independence, the Constitution, the Federalist Papers and the Bill of Rights.

-Chapters select winner by February 5, 2016, notify Chairman and bring to State Convention for judging.
-The state winner for this contest receives $200 and a certificate; 2nd place receives $150 and a certificate; 3rd place receives $100 and a certificate.
-Chairman will send checks and certificates to Chapters after Convention.
+Chapters select winner by January 31, 2020, and send to the State Convention for judging prior to February 7, 2020.
+The state winner for this contest receives $300 and a certificate; 2nd place receives $200 and a certificate; 3rd place receives $100 and a certificate.
+Chairman will send checks and certificates for second and third place to Chapters after the State Convention.
 First place brochure is judged at National Congress.